-Costs Associated with Related to Climate Change
+Costs Associated with Related to Waste Recycling

-Climate change risk mitigation costs: Waste recycling cost at buildings owned by Mitsui & Co. as a non-consolidated entity (Head Office, Osaka Office): 4 million Japanese Yen (FY Mar/2022)
+Waste cost at buildings owned by Mitsui & Co. as a non-consolidated entity (Head Office, a part of costs as an emitter): 9 million Japanese Yen (FY Mar/2023)

 The transition towards a circular economy is accelerating, particularly in Europe, with the viewpoint of efficient use of limited resources, the mitigation of environmental impact, and the reduction of GHG emissions.
 Mitsui & Co. promotes the recycling of above-ground resources in addition to the development, processing, and sale of raw materials and subterranean resources for various products.
 We recognize that in the transition to a circular economy both risks and opportunities will influence our businesses.
 Risks include stricter waste regulations and reduced demand for raw materials.
 Opportunities include new business chances as we seize upon the needs of our business partners who are conscious of and responding to the circular economy.